simai/ui-doc-template/source/docs/en/deploying-your-site/deploying-your-site.md

 Amazon S3 is a very affordable service for hosting static assets.
 You might have used it in the past for hosting things like images, user uploads, or PDFs in your web applications.

-What you might not have known is that Amazon S3 also has first class support for hosting static sites, like your Jigsaw projects.
+What you might not have known is that Amazon S3 also has first class support for hosting static sites, like your Docara projects.

 To deploy a site to S3, first build your site for production: